ronb12/EchoChat/README.md

-# EchoChat - Advanced Secure Messaging Platform
+# EchoDynamo - Advanced Secure Messaging Platform

-EchoChat is a cutting-edge messaging application that combines enterprise-grade security, business features, and family safety controls in one powerful platform.
+EchoDynamo is a cutting-edge messaging application that combines enterprise-grade security, business features, and family safety controls in one powerful platform.
 Built with React, Firebase, and Stripe integration.

 ## 🚀 Key Features